Why did they live next to massive, active nuclear warheads?

-Ten years ago, while meandering across the country from California to Connecticut, Heefner stumbled upon the Minuteman Missile National Historic Site in South Dakota.
-The preservation exhibited one of 1,000 launch-and-control centers located across the middle of the country.
-Heefner, who lives in Brookline and is a visiting assistant professor of history at Connecticut College, was captivated by people’s willingness to accept living alongside nuclear warheads.
-She set off on a six-year exploration that culminated in her first book, “The Missile Next Door: The Minuteman in the American Heartland” (Harvard University).
+Ten years ago, Gretchen Heefner stumbled upon the Minuteman Missile National Historic Site in South Dakota.
+The preservation exhibited one of 1,000 launch and control centers located across the middle of the country.
+Heefner, who lives in Brookline and is a visiting assistant professor of history at Connecticut College, was captivated by people’s willingness to accept living alongside active nuclear warheads.
+The result is her first book, “The Missile Next Door: The Minuteman in the American Heartland.”